Israelshecktar/monty/README.md

 - The program handles various opcodes, including `push`, `pall`, `pint`, `pop`, `swap`, `add`, `nop`, `sub`, `div`, `mul`, `mod`, `pchar`, `pstr`, `rotl`, `rotr`, `stack`, and `queue`.
 - The program can operate in either stack (LIFO) or queue (FIFO) mode, depending on the opcode.

+## Usage 📚

+After compiling the program with the provided command, you can run the Monty Language Interpreter using the following command:

+`./monty <file_path>`

+Replace `<file_path>` with the path to the file that contains the Monty bytecodes.
+For example, you could use:

+`./monty bytecodes/00.m`

+This will instruct the interpreter to read and execute the bytecodes from the '00.m' file in the 'bytecodes' directory ` shecktar@SHECKTAR-PC:~/monty$ cat test/07.m push 1 push 2 push 3 pall pop pall pop pall pop pall shecktar@SHECKTAR-PC:~/monty$ ./monty test/07.m
+3
+2
+1
+2
+1
+1
+shecktar@SHECKTAR-PC:~/monty$`

 ## Getting Started 🏁

 To get a local copy up and running, follow these simple steps: